araobp/odl-app/doc/HOMEWORK.md

 [3] Why are conflict resolution and transaction/rollback necessary for your production network?
 What happens in case of network partition between the controller and your networking equipment?
 Does OpenDaylight provide any capabilities for conflict resolution and transaction/rollback?

+Or you can just give up transaction/rollback: http://martinfowler.com/ieeeSoftware/coffeeShop.pdf

+Do you think you can give up transaction/rollback for the use cases you are working on?
+For routing and tenant provisioning at DC: maybe, yes.
+For link/path and L2/L3-VPN provisioning: maybe, No.

 [4] Is programming on MD-SAL easy or difficult?
 Why do you think so?

 [5] Modify the GW implementation to run Hazelcast instance outside of Karaf container: